robinsones/dsp/resources/automated_conda_setup/README.md

 ###Activating virtual environment

-cd into the appropriate folder to activate this virtual environment:
+`cd` into the appropriate folder to activate this virtual environment:
 ```
 $ cd /Users/reshamashaikh/miniconda/envs
 $ source activate datasci35
 ```

-You will see the following prompt (notice the virutal environment name now appears in front of the `$`:
+You will see the following prompt (notice the virtual environment name now appears in front of the `$`:
 ```
 (datasci35) $
 ```